yoember/yoember.github.io/index.md

 ### Creating some new models and setup relations

 In our simple World, we have Libraries.
-We have Authors, whose could have a couple of books, however a book could be only in one Library.
+We have Authors, whose could have a few books, however a book could be only in one Library.
 And one book has only one Author.

 To generate new models we use Ember-CLI.